 Security courses by Netcraft

 This is presented as a two-day in-house course for web application development teams and is preceded by the development of some bespoke material based on your own sites.
-It is aimed at application developers and technical managers and concentrates on how to design & code secure internet applications.
+It is aimed at application developers and technical managers and concentrates on how to design and code secure internet applications.

 The course draws on the presenters' experience of stereotypical errors uncovered in the course of testing many web based applications.
 The aim of the course is to help developers ‘think security’ while developing applications, and is particularly useful as an immediate follow on after an application test.